 Finding A Mistake On Monthly Bills

-The mere thought of being charged extra for food items not purchased, wrong prices or double charged hit home for shoppers.
+The mere thought of being charged extra for food items not purchased, incorrect prices, or double charged hit home for shoppers.

 It should be a big deal for everyone because we are handing money out for services or products for errors that should be caught.

-Even though we receive an email notification that our PC World Elite MasterCard is due we would log on and read every expense together.
+Even though we received an email notification that our PC World Elite MasterCard was due, we would log on and read every expense together.

-Since we also have a space in our budget binder for receipts for all monthly purchases it was easy to match up what was charged.
+Since we also have a space in our budget binder for receipts for all monthly purchases, it was easy to match what was charged.